obsidianmd/obsidian-help/en/Linking notes and files/Internal links.md

 ## Change the link display text

-You can change the text used to display a link.
-This can be useful when you want to work a link into a sentence without using the name of the file.
+By default, Obsidian will show the link text, or the [[Aliases|alias]] if you opt to [[Aliases#Link to a note using an alias|link to an alias]].
+You have the option to modify the text used for displaying a link.
+This feature comes in handy when you prefer to incorporate a link into a sentence without explicitly using the file name.

 **Wikilink format:**